-Data Description Міх Туре Provided in Message Guest Policy The guest policy provided at launch.
+Data Description Mix Type Provided in Message Family ID The family ID provided at launch.
+Optional No Image ID The image ID provided at launch.
+Optional No Guest Policy The guest policy provided at launch.
 Optional No

 Table 17 describes the MSG\KEY\REQ message structure that the guest sends to the firmware to request a derived key.